 Dogsaholic.com is a well-known website for canines and covers pretty much every topic imaginable about dogs, including homemade shampoos.
 They offer plenty of different options and a conditioner as well.

-Before you give your dog a bath, be sure that you are properly setup.
-Check out our guide on how to give your dog a bath if you have any questions.
 Please let us know in the comments below if you have any questions or suggestions for this article!